 What things stand out to you about this new covenant relationship?

-Notice in the above passage that God says that the relationship that the Israelites enjoyed was one of the most intimate, that of a marriage relationship.
+In the above passage, God says that the relationship the Israelites enjoyed was one of the most intimate, that of a marriage relationship.
 He said that He was their husband (v.
 32).
 For thousands of years, God has been preparing a body of people that will lovingly enjoy God forever in the most intimate of terms, that of a marriage relationship.
-He wants the Israelites and every Gentile (Non-Jew) to enter into a covenant relationship by the shedding of an innocent substitute, removing the sin barrier to the kind of relationship that God wants for all of us.
+He wants the Israelites and every Gentile (Non-Jew) to enter into a covenant relationship by shedding an innocent substitute, removing the sin barrier to the kind of relationship God wants for all of us.
 In the books of Leviticus and Hebrews, Scripture says: